 Frequently Asked Questions

 Yes!
 We welcome all postings.
 You may wish to simply summarize some of your research interests or project ideas and ask students to contact you if they are interested in pursuing a project.
-This type of posting is particularly useful for social science, humanities, and arts research where structured positions are less common and undergraduate research proceeds in an independent study model.

 By posting your undergraduate research opportunity on this web site, students will be able to: